The latest from The Channel.

+The 2014/2015 edition of The Channel (Vol. 8) is here!
+You can pick up a copy in the DESA office (Arts 305).
 Covering a remarkable swath of literary and cultural history, the eight essays featured in this volume engage with their objects of study in creatively critical ways.
 We are proud to put forward this selection, in the belief that it encompasses some of the most imaginative, dedicated work being done in our department this year.
 Ranging from literary analysis to cultural commentary to performance studies, the essays collected here are representative of the sheer breadth of study of undergraduate students in English here at McGill.
+We thank the brilliant writers, editors, and various helpers that brought The Channel to life this year for its eighth volume.
+Special thanks to Jenna Moore for her tireless support and acquisition of funding, which made this volume possible.

 Authors published in The Channel's 2014/2015 issue.